max-wittig/gitlab-languages/README.md

 ```

 Run the script via GitLab API with schedules.
-Then you can add it to your Prometheus instance as Node exporter.
+Then you can add it to your Prometheus instance as data source.